CloudCannon/Hugo-conf-2022/README.md

 -   By default bookshop live browser will be at : [http://localhost:30775/](http://localhost:30775/)
 -   By default the site will be at : [http://localhost:1313/](http://localhost:1313/)

+# Create New component

+`npm run init` and follow prompts